Jean-Philippe Faure

-Jean-Philippe Faure (born 17 November 1966 in Vernoux, France) is a football manager and former player who played as an attacking midfielder.
+Jean-Philippe Faure (born 17 November 1966) is a football manager and former player who played as an attacking midfielder.

 Since his retirement from playing in 2002, Faure has worked as a coach and manager.
 He managed French lower league clubs Thouars and La Roche.
 From March to May 2016 he served as interim manager of Ligue 2 side Chamois Niortais alongside Carl Tourenne, a role he again took up between December 2018 and January 2019.